ArneBachmann/sos/README.md

 ## Latest Changes ##
+- Version 1.4 release on 2018-02-xx:
+    - [Feature]() Introduces automatic upgrade for metadata format, making manual migration of previous and future releases obsolete
+    - [Feature]() Introduces experimental code for very fast branching.
+Use `sos branch [<name> [<message>]] --last --fast` for instant branching using only a reference to the parent on the new branch.
+This feature goes a step into the direction of Git and introduces complexity into the code base, but was seen as essential to not stand in the way of the developer.
+The burden of copying revisions to dependant branches is delayed to the point in time when the parent branch is destroyed, assuming that destroying a branch is much less often used than branching
+    - [Enhancement]() Reduced lines of code by relying on latest enhancements in Coconut (e.g. `typing` imports), plus removing obsolete code
+    - [Enhancement]() Allow to make the behavior of the `status` command configurable via `useChangesCommand=yes` to either show file tree status (the new default, mimicking SVN and Git) or the repository and branches status (sticking to use `changes` for file tree status instead, for people coming from Fossil)
 - Version 1.3 release on 2018-02-10:
     - [Bug 167](https://github.com/ArneBachmann/sos/issues/167) Accidentally crawling file tree and all revisions on status
     - [Enhancement 152, 162](https://github.com/ArneBachmann/sos/issues/152) PEP528/529 compatibility: Now working with any console encoding and file system encoding on Windows (at least with Python 3.6+)